tezos/tezos-mirror/docs/alpha/voting.rst

 - `Proposal period`: delegates can submit protocol amendment proposals using the `proposals` operation.
-At the end of a proposal period, the proposal with most supporters is selected and we move to a cooldown_vote period.
+At the end of a proposal period, the proposal with most supporters is selected and we move to a exploration period.
   If there are no proposals, or a tie between proposals, a new proposal period starts.
 Each delegate can submit a maximum of 20 proposals, including duplicates.
-- `Cooldown_vote period`: delegates can cast one vote to pursue the voting process or not with the winning proposal using the `ballot` operation.
-At the end of a cooldown_vote period if participation reaches the quorum and the proposal has a super-majority in favor, we proceed to a cooldown period.
+- `Exploration period`: delegates can cast one vote to pursue the voting process or not with the winning proposal using the `ballot` operation.
+At the end of a exploration period if participation reaches the quorum and the proposal has a super-majority in favor, we proceed to a cooldown period.
 Otherwise we go back to a proposal period.